scipion-em/docs/docs/user/troubleshooting.rst

 Launcher scipion3 not found
 ===========================
 The ``scipion3`` launcher is created at the end of the installation.
-Then, if the installation is not completed (e.g. Xmipp compilation have failed) it will not be created.
+Then, if the installation is not completed (e.g. Xmipp compilation has failed) it will not be created.

 If you want to run something like ``scipion3 config``, but you get an error like